 Admission to Year 3 BMSc

-It is anticipated that Medical Sciences 2 students, who satisfy the conditions of assured admission, will not fill all 500 spaces in Year 3 BMSc.
-Students in other programs, who complete the appropriate courses in Years 1 and 2, as well as students in Medical Sciences 2 who do not satisfy the conditions for assured admission, may apply for admission to the remaining spaces in Year 3 BMSc via the "competitive pool".
-The conditions for admission are outlined in ADMISSION TO THE BACHELOR OF MEDICAL SCIENCES (BMSc) PROGRAM.
+It is anticipated that Medical Sciences 2 students who satisfy the conditions of assured admission will not fill all 500 spaces in Year 3 BMSc.
+Students in other programs, as well as students in Medical Sciences 2 who do not satisfy their conditions for assured admission, may apply for admission to the remaining spaces in Year 3 BMSc.
+Certain conditions must be satisfied by this group of students appyling for admission to Year 3 BMSc from the "competitive pool", as outlined in ADMISSION TO THE BACHELOR OF MEDICAL SCIENCES (BMSc) PROGRAM.

 To be admitted to Year 3 BMSc, students must satisfy:

 - the Admission Requirements, as stated in the 2012/13 ACADEMIC CALENDAR, for the module to which they apply, and